zhangya10956/3CA-cell-anno/README.md

-# 3CA-cell-anno
+# scCAM-cell-anno
-3CA: An interpretable deep learning method to automatically annotate cell type in scRNA-seq data with residual network and layer class activation maps
+scCAM: An interpretable deep learning method to automatically annotate cell type and discovery of new differentially expressed genes in scRNA-seq data with residual network and layer class activation maps